Should You Visit the Controversial Stalin Museum?

 Gori is an easy journey from Tbilisi taking just over an hour whether you travel by train or marshrutka.

-Find everything you need ot know about marshrutka travel in Georgia in this guide.
+Check out our guide on everything you need to know about marshrutka travel in Georgia.

 Is it worth visiting?